This is the second half of last week’s post on likable characters. It's also part of a larger series on How to Write Amazing Characters.

 You don’t want to “Mary Sue” your characters by making them great at everything.
 Instead, focus on one… maybe two skills that they can do exceedingly well.

-Chrisjen Avasarala from The Expanse Novels is one hell of a diplomat.
+Chrisjen Avasarala from The Expanse series is one hell of a diplomat.
 She is also an excellent political strategist - especially in the strange, tense situation between Earth, Mars, and the other nascent factions.

 We love her because: